Open-source prompt infrastructure

 Provider-ready output with bring-your-own transport

-Render OpenAI Chat, OpenAI Responses, Anthropic, Gemini, OpenRouter, and LLMAsAService request bodies while keeping your app's auth, retries, observability, and routing.
+Render OpenAI Chat, OpenAI Responses, Anthropic, Gemini, OpenRouter, and LLMAsAService request bodies while keeping your app's auth, retries, observability, billing, and routing.

 Not a prompt dashboard.
 Not an LLM gateway.
 Not another runtime service.

 PromptOpsKit is the repo-native layer between prompt strings and production AI calls.
+Use it when you have outgrown hardcoded prompts but do not want a hosted prompt-management platform in your path.

 How it compares